Seán Barrett (actor)

-Seán Barrett (born 4 May 1940) is an English actor.
+Seán Justin Barrett (born 4 May 1940) is a British actor.

 Career

 Television and film appearances

 Barrett began his career as a child actor, appearing on BBC children's television and in films such as Bang!
-You're dead, A Cry from the Streets, War and Peace, The Genie and Four Sided Triangle.
+You're Dead, A Cry from the Streets, War and Peace, The Genie and Four Sided Triangle.

-Years later he made many appearances in television and films including ITV Television Playhouse, Z-Cars, The Wednesday Play, Cast a Giant Shadow, Emergency-Ward 10, Chronicle, Armchair Theatre, Hell Boats, Moonstrike, Attack on the Iron Coast, Softly, Softly, The Terrorists, Robin Hood Junior, BBC Play of the Month, The Zoo Robbery, Paul of Tarsus, Tales of the Unexpected, Father Ted, Holby City, Brush Strokes, Minder, Poldark, Noah's Ark and Theatre 625.
+Years later he made many appearances in television and films including ITV Television Playhouse, Z-Cars, The Wednesday Play, Cast a Giant Shadow, Emergency Ward 10, Chronicle, Armchair Theatre, Hell Boats, Moonstrike, Attack on the Iron Coast, Softly, Softly, BBC Play of the Month, Paul of Tarsus, Tales of the Unexpected, Father Ted, Holby City, Brush Strokes, Minder, Poldark, Noah's Ark and Theatre 625.